felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 Connecting Mailchimp to HubRise allows your eMarketing solution to:

-- Pull orders from HubRise, including order status.
+- Pull orders from HubRise.
 - Pull customer information from HubRise.

-Connecting Mailchimp Bridge to HubRise allows Mailchimp to push customer information from HubRise, according to the following workflow.

 ![Mailchimp Bridge Workflow](../images/007-en-2x-connection-diagram.png)